OskarSundberg/TMUKGroup3/README.md

 ## Compiling and running instructions

-Open the server project in Visual studio and start by pressing F5.

-Then run the Client project in Visual studio and start by pressing F5.
+Open ...\TMUKGroup3\Server\Server as current directory in CLI

+Input

+     dotnet build

+     dotnet run

-Now type in the Client window to chat.
+Now the server is started!
+Time to start a client

+Open ...\TMUKGroup3\Client\ClientPresentation as current directory in CLI

+Input

+     dotnet build

+     dotnet run

+Now you have a working Client.

 ---